 CEO and founder James Proud announced the closure of Hello, Inc in and said he didn’t know what would happen with the expensive devices his company had already sold.

 Two months after that announcement, it’s looking like the devices will be turned in to useless bricks as they completely depend on infrastructure delivered by the company.
-The product is up for sale on Amazon and other retailers even though the product is expected to stop working any day.
+The Sense is still up for sale on Amazon and other retailers even though the product is expected to stop working any day.

 The Hello, Inc. website have been down a few times following the announcement with outages lasting a few hours.
 There have been no other communication from the company clarifying anything about when servers will shut down.